Hong Lim Park: Refurbishment

 Hong Lim Green was refurbished by the City Council of Singapore, with new grass turf, a sand-filled children's playground, a fountain, park facilities, and an open-air theatre built at a cost of S$173,000, it was renamed to Hong Lim Park and officially reopened by S. Rajaratnam on 23 April 1960.
 On the following day, the Telok Ayer Hong Lim Green Community Centre, which was behind the open-air theatre, was officially opened by Dr Goh Keng Swee.

 The storytelling tradition was once again resumed in another medium as Chinese operas were performed at the open-air theatre from the 1960s to 1970s.
 The park had also become an attractive location for cultural shows, outdoor movie screenings and election rallies once again.

 The Criminal District and Magistrates' Courts and the two temporary courthouses, which had remained at the park for 90 years and 24 years respectively, were demolished soon after the Subordinate Courts was opened for operation on 15 September 1975, the site of the former police courts building is currently an empty field with a toilet facility to cater as part of the event venue.
 The park's playground had since been removed.

 The former North Canal Post Office had been renovated and converted into the Kreta Ayer Neighbourhood Police Post in the late 1980s.
 From September 2000, it also serves as a registration centre for anyone who wishes to give speeches or set up events at the Speakers' Corner.

 In 2005, the Hong Lim Park Open Stage was refurbished to incorporate a modern-looking pure Teflon tentage that preserved the historical stage layout of the 1950s.

 Speakers' Corner

 Hong Lim Park was selected by the government as the venue for Speakers' Corner on 1 September 2000.
-Since then, it is the currently the only venue in Singapore where one can legally stage public protests.
+Since then, it is currently the only venue in Singapore where one can legally stage public protests.